 One of the core differentiators between skateboarder philosophy and conventional doctrines of social and personal development is that constant failure is not only acceptable, but desirable.
 This concept is given lip service and overcoming failures is admired by conventional wisdom but is effectively made impossible and rejected by the systems of society.
 Systems in society and in the methods used to develop individuals are generally designed to avoid any and all such failures, and specifically to punish these failures in a manner that compounds them beyond their natural consequence and even the principles of ethics would dictate.
 We create fragility such that the most minor of incidents can end a life, whether in physical death or in the death of one’s future.
 This fragility is called punishment or getting what you deserve, without knowing that it is fragility or what that means.
 We have been led to believe that breaking people irretrievably will prevent bad things from happening, not realizing that it destroys the chance of good things happening except for those who have been immunized from the force of punishment.
-See pretty much every aspect of the criminal justice system, especially that part which punishes crime by summary execution.
+See pretty much every aspect of the criminal justice system, especially that part which punishes crime by brutality (that can become a death sentence as shown in examples like George Floyd) before a trial can even happen.
 Even in less dramatic ways, the bias of society against resiliency and anti-fragility is evident.
 You lose your job, you wind up on the street, you become homeless, and can die from illnesses caused by that.
 The nobility of the risk you took is of no effect, and taking a risk in a workplace makes you an enemy.
 You are a machine and if we break the power cord, the money we give you, you are broken.
 You are stigmatized for your failure and its consequences.
 You are a bad person now.
 Even if explicitly otherwise stated, implicitly and through the material feedback loop created by society, you are given the message that cannot get up from this fall.
 Or at least they want you to believe that.

 This is done deliberately instead of promoting these failures to a controllable, mitigated extent and then finding the best path to reduce their impact, or better yet, convert them to outcomes superior to or not achievable by the conventional path.
 I use the term “deliberately,” because it is known that these failures do create superior outcomes.
 It is known because that is what is done by those close to those who make the rules.